ingadhoc/website/website_sale_ux/README.rst

 #.
 Adds a button on the filters sidebar on ecommerce to get back to the shop page unapplying all filters previously set
 #.
 Makes the native fields description_ecommerce and website_description visible on product.template backend view
 #.
 A toggle button is added on website Builder for 'Product page' cutomization, called "Sale description".
 This button shows/hides the sale_description field on frontend view.
+#.
+Adds a "Checkout Countries" option on website settings to restrict the countries available on the eCommerce checkout address form.
+When the visitor's geolocated country is not allowed, the form defaults to the website company's country instead of the geolocation.

 Installation
 ============